RQ-Feng/Orion/Documentation.md

 --[[
 Name = <string> - The name of the dropdown.
 Default = <string> - The default value of the dropdown.
+Required = <boolean> - Must select at least one option of the dropdown.
 Options = <table> - The options in the dropdown.
 Callback = <function> - The function of the dropdown.
 ]]